robalford/forloop_lesson/README.md

     print("Hey " + friend + "!
 How's it going?
 Just reaching out to say that " + random.choice(compliments))
 ```

-Today you're feeling extra nice so you're going to use a nested for loop to send every compliment you can think of
+Today you're feeling extra nice so you're going to use a nested for loop to generate every compliment you can think of
-to every one of your friends.
+for every one of your friends.
 Go ahead and add some more compliments to the list if you'd like.

 ```
 print("\nSend all the compliments to all your friends\n")